 In this lesson, we'll discuss the many aspects of network security.
 We'll examine threats to your network, from social engineering to cracking encryption.
 Then we'll look at the many ways the good guys combat the bad guys through authentication and authorization standards and protocols.

 In Lesson 10, we'll start to put together everything you've learned so far in this course.
 You'll get the scoop on designing and implementing both wired and wireless SOHO networks.
-We'll also discuss specialized network devices and network configuration management.
+We'll also discuss categories of requirements, unified communication, specialized network devices, and industrial control systems.

 In Lesson 11, we'll roll up our sleeves and plunge into network troubleshooting.
 We'll look first at the CompTIA Network+ troubleshooting model and then examine top network hardware faults.
-We'll finish the lesson with a discussion on network hardware tools.
+We'll cover network hardware tools, and finish the lesson with a discussion on troubleshooting WAN issues.

 I am relatively new to this field and was surprised (and at first intimidated)to see people with many years of experience enrolled.
 However the class had something good for us all, be it updating or refreshing old skills or building brand new knowledge.
 Hats off to the instructor for a job well done.
 Thanks.